pengux/react-rocket-boilerplate/README.md

 - **Browserify:** The main build process run on any Javascript files.
 This processes any of the `require('module')` statements, compiling the files as necessary.
 - **Babelify:** This uses [babelJS](https://babeljs.io/) to provide support for ES6+ features, while simultaneously parsing and converting any existing JSX.
-- **Debowerify:** Parses `require()` statements in your code, mapping them to `bower_components` when necessary.
-This allows you to use and include bower components just as you would npm modules.
 - **Uglifyify:** This will minify the file created by Browserify and ngAnnotate.

 The resulting file (`main.js`) is placed inside the directory `/build/js/`.